-Hybrid cryptocurrency exchanges are exactly what they sound like: an attempt to blend the best of both worlds from centralized and decentralized into one exchange.
+Hybrid cryptocurrency exchanges are an attempt to blend the best of both worlds from centralized and decentralized into one exchange.
 Their aim is to give end users the convenience of a centralized exchange while also giving them the security and freedom of a decentralized exchange.

 Hybrid exchanges have yet to see the adoption that centralized exchanges have realized, but they may be laying a roadmap for a middle ground that might keep consumers and crypto enthusiasts happy in the future.

 Trading on an exchange isn’t for everyone.
 The technical know-how required can set a high bar.
 And some exchanges might follow the KYC (Know Your Client) protocol, which requires users to share personal information and identification, similar to traditional exchanges.
 Luckily, there are other options.